 Related chapters

-- Design principles for scalable systems - it translates fundamental constraints into practical system design choices for high-load environments.
+- Design principles for scalable systems - it translates foundational constraints into practical system design choices for real traffic and load.

-- Operating system: processes, memory and scheduling - it deepens runtime behavior analysis through process scheduling, system calls and OS-level latency factors.
+- Operating system: processes, memory and scheduling - it deepens runtime behavior analysis through scheduling, system calls, and OS-level latency factors.

-- Remote Call Approaches: REST, gRPC, Message Queue - it shows how protocol and network fundamentals drive communication model design between services.
+- Remote API calls: REST, gRPC, and GraphQL - it shows how protocol and network fundamentals shape communication design between services.

-- Containerization: foundational principles - it connects compute fundamentals with modern platform isolation and runtime operations.
+- Containerization: foundational principles - it connects compute fundamentals with platform isolation, execution predictability, and runtime operations.

-- Why distributed systems and consistency matter - it extends the foundation into distributed trade-offs: consistency, coordination and resilience under failure.
+- Why distributed systems and consistency matter - it extends the foundation into distributed trade-offs around consistency, coordination, and resilience under failure.